-- This Visa is intended for those who want to work in Thailand, and functions as a valid work permit.
-This can be applied in Thailand Embassy or through converting a tourist visa to a Non-Immigrant Visa with an initial length of 90 days and can be extended to 1 year.
-The employer shall sponsor applicant's visa application and the work permit must be obtained during the initial 90 days through the initial visa.
-Upon obtaining the work permit, the employee shall apply for 1 year extension inside the kingdom.
+- This type of visa is a good fit for foreigners who want to work in Thailand and obtain a valid work permit.
+This visa can be applied for in a Thai Embassy or through converting a tourist visa to a Non-Immigransupport the foreign employee's visa application, and the work permit shall be obtained during the initial 90 days.
+Upon obtaining the work permit, the employee shall apply for 1 year visa extension inside the Kingdom.

-- A passport with at least 6 months validity from the arrival to Thailand or upon application of Visa if ever it is intended to be converted.
+- A passport with at least 6 months validity (as for the day of application for visa) is a requirement even if the current visa is intended to be converted.

-- An invitation or confirmation letter to clarify the purpose of travel issued by the concerned organization, entity or company from Thailand.
+- An invitation or confirmation letter to clarify the purpose of employment issued by the Thai organization, entity or company (prospective employer).

 - Documents provided by the company must be stamped and signed by the Director.